Breeze/breeze.github.io/doc-breeze-labs/directives-validation.md

 The `zValidate` directive depends upon the `ngModel` binding expression which it examines to determine the entity and property that might have a validation error.

-> We use the "data-" HTML 5 prefix for our Angular attribute directives.
+> We use the "data-" HTML 5 prefix for our AngularJS attribute directives.

 The `ngModel` binding specifies a property path starting from a variable named "vm".

 We're using the "*Controller as*" technique for binding a view to a ViewModel.
-Scroll up a bit to see that we told Angular to treat the "*personEditController*" as a ViewModel named "vm":
+Scroll up a bit to see that we told AngularJS to treat the "*personEditController*" as a ViewModel named "vm":

 <pre class="brush:jscript;">
 &lt;body data-ng-app="app"
       data-ng-controller="personEditController as vm">
 </pre>

->"*Controller as*" is directly supported as of Angular release v1.2 although you could always use a similar style with earlier releases.
+>"*Controller as*" is directly supported as of AngularJS release v1.2 although you could always use a similar style with earlier releases.
 We like this approach for our applications but not everyone does.
 Adapt this example to suit your preference.

 Returning to the binding expression, we see that ViewModel (`vm`) exposes a `person` property which is the Person entity to edit and this textbox is bound to the `firstName` property.

 The directive drew a red asterisk next to the textbox to indicate that the first name is required.
 We'll see how it knew to do that in a little bit.

 ### Validators
 You can create and remove validation errors by playing with the textbox values.
 Breeze monitors your changes and updates the validation error(s) for each property accordingly.
-Angular updates the property with every keystroke so you get an immediate visual response.
+AngularJS updates the property with every keystroke so you get an immediate visual response.

 Where are the validators defined?
 Open the "model.js" via the "Source code" combobox.
 Look at the `configureMetadataStore` method.

 >The `configureMetadataStore` method is called by the `datacontext` (see the *datacontext.js* file).
 The `datacontext` is a service that encapsulates the mundane details of data access.
 It also encapsulates many of the application's interactions with Breeze.

->A typical `datacontext` (AKA "dataservice") would query and save data to a remote service at the request of an Angular controller.
+>A typical `datacontext` (AKA "dataservice") would query and save data to a remote service at the request of an AngularJS controller.
 This sample doesn't have a service.
 So this `datacontext` returns fake Person data.

 The `configureMetadataStore` method has three steps.